isaacnmm/pestpolicy-hugo2XX/content/posts/what-causes-white-lines-on-tomato-plants/index.md

 In Kenya, this might be during drier, warmer periods.
 Adjust your prevention and monitoring efforts accordingly.
 4. **Proper Plant Nutrition: ** Avoid over-fertilizing with nitrogen, which can lead to lush, soft growth that is more attractive to pests.
 A balanced feeding program promotes stronger, more resistant plants.

-##  Final Thoughts About [White](https://pestpolicy.com/best-white-paints-for-interior-walls/) Lines on Tomato Plants
+##  Final Thoughts About [White](https://pestpolicy.com/best-white-paints-for-interior-walls/)Lines on Tomato Plants

 The appearance of white lines on your tomato plants is a clear indicator of leaf miner activity, but it's usually a manageable problem for the home gardener.
 By understanding the pest's life cycle and implementing a combination of preventive measures, organic treatments, and long-term garden health strategies, you can minimize damage and ensure your tomato plants remain vigorous and productive.